kdhttps/auth0-angular-node/README.md

 ## JWT Access Token
 1. Need to use audience

-2. Configuration in my angular app.
+2. Configuration in angular app.
 All the keys are case sensitive.
+Use `environment.ts` file to store credentials.
 ```
 auth0 = new auth0.WebAuth({
     clientID: <your_client_id>',